USEPA/CMAQ/DOCS/Release_Notes/allow_ebi_to_do_IRR_analysis.md

 Users can now conduct IRR analysis without changing the photochemical solver.

 ## Files Affected
-All ebi solvers for all photochemical mechanisms under CCTM/src/gas.
+All EBI solvers for all photochemical mechanisms under CCTM/src/gas.